USAG Rheinland-Pfalz partners with Polizei, Air Force to test UAS response readiness

-MIESAU, Germany – U.S. Air Force Tech.
-Sgt.
-Kieth Pascale from the U.S. Air Forces in Europe and Africa Warfare Center Combat Training School pilots a DJI Phantom 4 drone during a counter-unmanned aircraft system (cUAS) exercise July 16.
-U.S. Army Garrison Rheinland-Pfalz teamed up with the U.S. Air Force 569th U.S. Forces Police Squadron and 86th Security Forces Squadron from Ramstein Air Base and German Polizei to test its cUAS capabilities and interagency communication networks in a realistic drone threat training exercise.
-(U.S. Army photo by Emily Roemer)
+MIESAU, Germany – U.S. Army Garrison Rheinland-Pfalz teamed up with the U.S. Air Force 569th U.S. Forces Police Squadron and 86th Security Forces Squadron from Ramstein Air Base and German Polizei July 16 to test its counter-unmanned aircraft systems (cUAS) capabilities and interagency communication networks in a realistic drone threat training exercise.

+During the exercise, operators from the U.S. Air Forces in Europe and Africa’s Combat Training School flew a DJI Phantom 4 drone over USAG Rheinland-Pfalz’ installation near Miesau to simulate a drone threat, testing the operational capabilities of systems and processes currently in place, said Emily Roemer, an antiterrorism officer with USAG Rheinland-Pfalz Directorate of Plans, Training, Mobilization and Security and the lead planner for this exercise.

+The DJI Phantom 4 is a commercially-available small UAS, making it ideal for this type of training, Roemer said.

 |Date Taken: